13 Things Deals Sites Won’t Tell You

 Hunt for deals outside of your area

 Do you live in Ohio but see a great deal in Seattle?
 Scoping out bargains in other cities might pay off.
-Quite a few “local” deals from national chains (say, Starbucks) are actually valid all over the U.S.—just read the fine print to double check.
-(Make sure you’re aware of these online scams and how to avoid them.)
+Quite a few “local” deals from national chains (say, Starbucks) are actually valid all over the United States—just read the fine print to double check.

 Do your homework before you buy